lookfwd/zelp/README.md

 truffle compile && truffle migrate
 ```

+`truffle migrate` runs [the migration script](Linnia-Smart-Contracts/migrations/2_deploy_contracts.js) and this in-turn creates an `abi.json` file in each of the `web` and `serverless` directories.
+This file is used for development and allows those two components to avoid having hardcoded contract addresses and ABI definitions.
+This also means that those two components won't work unless you do `truffle migrate`.
+Obviously in production, one can hardcode the ABI and contract's address.

 ### On the 3rd console

 We are now ready to run the web application.